Yakimych/articles/when-typescript-lies/README.md

 ### The "crazy-but-fun" approach

 Oh, and for the more adventurous kind &mdash; it is also possible to implement an [API-calling layer in ReasonML](https://github.com/Yakimych/articles/blob/master/react-typescript/README.md), generate TypeScript types via [genType](https://github.com/cristianoc/genType) and tie everything together with the rest of the codebase via [BuckleScript](https://bucklescript.github.io/).
-Seems overkill, but why not learn a new technology and have some fun at the same time? :)
+Seems overkill, but why not learn a new technology and have some fun at the same time? :smile: